 This page contains brief information about olaparib and a collection of links to more information about the use of this drug, research results, and ongoing clinical trials.

 Olaparib is approved to treat:

-- Ovarian cancer that has certain germline mutations in the BRCA1 or BRCA2 genes and is advanced.
-It is used in patients who have already been treated with at least three other types of chemotherapy.
+- Ovarian cancer that has certain germline mutations in the BRCA1 or BRCA2 gene and is advanced.
+It is used in adults who have already been treated with at least three other types of chemotherapy.

 Olaparib is also being studied in the treatment of other types of cancer.